 Basically, though I went into the investigation thinking we were likely to find evidence of conspirators in addition to Oswald, I came out feeling that the preponderance of evidence pointed to Oswald as the lone activist in this.
 That is not to say he might not have been talking to other people informally, but I concluded from the evidence I saw that he conceived and executed this action on his own, and was the only gunman.

-Humes was a Bethesda doctor who did the autopsy of JFK.
+Humes, James Dr. (Bethesda doctor who did the autopsy of JFK)